-How Do You Do Contract Tracing?
+How Do You Do Contact Tracing?
 Poor Countries Have Plenty Of Advice

 If they did have symptoms, the contact tracer quickly arranged to move the patient to a treatment center.
 This had two primary benefits.
 First, Ebola patients are far more likely to survive if they're treated early.
 And second, transferring them to a treatment center got that infected person out of the community, isolated them and made it far less likely they'd spread the virus further.

-Panjabi says the quality of the contract tracing is crucial.
+Panjabi says the quality of the contact tracing is crucial.
 The health workers need to find every contact who may have been exposed and monitor them closely.

 "And if you do that right, that strategy will eventually extinguish all transmission lines and an epidemic," he says.
 "In Liberia, that was exactly the practice that led to the last [Ebola] case being identified.
 And then the epidemic halted."